 - Select technicians assigned to these maintenance operations.
 You can select a group of users and schedule a monthly preventive lubrication maintenance operation on a specific granulator for the mechanic team.
 Every technician will be notified of the situation of the operations he was assigned to;

 - Add keywords, in order to improve your maintenance schedule analysis and provide more information to others users.
 Keywords can be: preventive, mechanical, electrical, production shutdown, safety, environment, etc.;

 - Add the end date or a number of recurrences.
 You can postpone/reschedule a maintenance operation at any time.
-The Mobility Work CMMS allows you to reschedule the intervention or to reschedule other interventions;

 - Add a planned downtime to the machine: this information is usually provided by the production department;

 - Add the planned intervention length, which will enable production managers to be aware of the potential time dedicated to the planned maintenance intervention;

 - Add documents on each operation, such as ranges of maintenance operations, checklists, spare parts lists, etc. There is no limit of files allowed, and many format are authorized (Excel, XLS, CSV, Word, PDF, etc.).